SBRG/precise-db/README.md

 * imodulon_gene_bnumbers.txt: List of genes (as b-numbers) in each i-modulon

 ## Scripts
+A conda environment for this code has been provided [here](https://github.com/SBRG/precise-db/blob/master/scripts/environment.yml)
 To generate robust independent components for a dataset, execute the `run_ica.sh` script:
 `run_ica <filename.csv>`
 where `<filename.csv>` is a comma-separated file of gene expression.
 Data must be centered using a reference condition (See `data/log_tpm_norm.csv` for an example)